Muthukumar-Muthu/Covid-19-DashBoard/README.md

 Choosing the APIs

 At first, I didn't know what the project’s theme will be, so I started by researching free APIs to get some insights on what could be done.
-I great resource that I found is this list of public APIs on GitHub, where APIs ranging from animals and anime to videos and weather, are being displayed.
+I found is this list of public APIs on GitHub, where APIs ranging from animals and anime to videos and weather, are being displayed.

 I found a couple of them that caught my interest, and I decided to use one that provides COVID-19 up-to-date data.